lonj7798/Korean-Style-AI-Fortune-Analysis/README.md

 ## 🚀 How to Run Locally

-This project uses modern JavaScript (TypeScript and React) and requires an environment variable to handle the Google Gemini API key securely.
-The following instructions guide you on setting up a local development environment using [Vite](https://vitejs.dev/) to run the application.
+This project is set up as a standard Vite application, making it easy to run locally.

 ### Prerequisites